attilammagyar/js80p/README.md

 they also measure the incoming peaks for the signal loudness based [controllers](#usage-controllers).

-Note that the first volume controller goes up to 200% so that you can boost the signal which is going into the
+**Note**: the first volume controller goes up to 200% so that you can boost the signal which is going into the
 [distortion effects](#usage-effects-distortions).